Stubberson/Stubberson/README.md

 - 👋 Hi, I’m @Stubberson
-- 👀 I’m interested in Blockchain technology
+- 👀 I’m interested in all sorts of stuff
 - 🌱 I’m currently learning about Programming and figuring out how to use AR in city planning